harsith1410/harsith1410-langgraph-MAT496/README.md

   * ![img_6.png](img_6.png)
 * Here we could see that I had passed 5 messages and it automatically summerizes when the messages go more than 4
 * Also the running of the code in LangGraph Studio was done from Module-1 since I had an issue with the running through Module-2

 ---

+# Module 3

+---

+* In Video 1 we saw how to use streaming techniques in the LangGraph system, we used the **stream** and **astream** methods in available in the LangChain, we saw about the different **stream_modes** in which we saw the **updates** mode where it gives step by step updates and in the **values** method it gave the updates after everything was complete, which allowed me to listen for specific events like on_chat_model_stream and access the token chunks as they are generated.
+  We also saw about the LangGraph API application and how we could use them from the IDE and also the availablity of a new streaming method **messages** that updated the final message token by token and gave us the Output.